-Conventions and definitions of navigation concepts such as reference frames, time systems, etc., are provided in references [H2], [H3].
-[F2].
+Conventions and definitions of navigation concepts such as reference frames, time systems, etc., are provided in references [Error!
+Reference source not found.], [H3].

 1.6.1 TERMS

 For the purposes of this document, the following definitions apply:

 Navigation Hardware: consists of the physical parts of a spacecraft that are the source of data involved in any computations of spacecraft orbit or attitude.